3rd Africa Movie Academy Awards

-The 3rd Africa Movie Academy Awards ceremony was held on March 10, 2007 at the Gloryland Cultural Center in Yenagoa, Bayelsa State, Nigeria, to honor the best African films of 2006.
+The 3rd Africa Movie Academy Awards ceremony was held on 10 March 2007 at the Gloryland Cultural Center in Yenagoa, Bayelsa State, Nigeria, to honour the best African films of 2006.
 The ceremony was broadcast live on Nigerian national television.
 Numerous African & international celebrities and top Nigerian politicians attended the event, including Nigerian musician Tuface Idibia and Ghanaian hiplife band VIP.
 Nollywood actor Richard Mofe-Damijo and South African actress Thami Ngubeni hosted the ceremony.
-Special guests of honor were Academy Award winners Cuba Gooding, Jr. and Mo'Nique.
+Special guests of honour were Academy Award winners Cuba Gooding, Jr. and Mo'Nique.
 Nollywood's favourite acting duo Osita Iheme and Chinedu Ikedieze received the Lifetime Achievement Award.

 Winners

 Major awards

 The winners of the 19 Award Categories are listed first and highlighted in bold letters.